Frequently Asked Questions

 I'm not sure how to complete part of the application

 Please contact the relevant admissions team directly for any questions regarding the content of the application form, as well as clarification on what to submit.

 Is there an application fee?

-For postgraduate programmes, currently only Imperial College Business School charge an application fee for their postgraduate taught programmes.
-The non-refundable application fee is £100 for MBA applications and £50 for MSc programmes.
-This is to cover the costs associated with processing your application.
-For more details please visit the Imperial College Business School’s website.
+For postgraduate programmes, currently only Imperial College Business School charge an application processing fee for their postgraduate taught programmes.
+The application processing fee is £100 for MBA applications and £50 for MSc programmes.
+Please note from September 2019 the application fees will be increasing to £125 for MBA applications and £80 for MSc programmes.
+This fee covers the costs associated with processing your application.
+For more details, please read the Application processing fee terms and conditions

 I’m having a problem creating my account / creating a password

 For all issues when creating an account or a new password, please contact the technical team.
 Please provide as much information as possible on any error messages you are seeing and the steps you are taking.